-Elementor has no default widget to display your Twitter feed.
+Elementor has no default widget to display your Twitter feed (a social media giant with over 353.1 million users).
 If you want to display your Twitter feed, you can install an add-on that offers a widget to display a Twitter feed.
 Essential Addons and Happy Addons are two examples of the premium Elementor add-ons that have a widget to display Twitter feed.
 In this post, we will show you how to display a Twitter feed using Essential Addons.

 Essential Addons has two widgets that you can use to integrate your Twitter with your Elementor-powered website.
 In addition to displaying your Twitter feed, you can also display your tweets in a carousel mode.